Prenatal Care

 • Your stress level and environmental safety.

-• ACOG admonishes that prenatal exposure to specific toxic chemicals may contribute to neurodevelopmental disorders such as attention deficit hyperactivity disorder, autism, and behavioral or intellectual delay.
+• Potential exposure to toxic substances – ACOG admonishes that prenatal exposure to specific toxic chemicals may contribute to neurodevelopmental disorders such as attention deficit hyperactivity disorder, autism, and behavioral or intellectual delay.
 While policy change is the only way to truly limit exposure, you can consult with your OBGYN for more information on how to mitigate exposures.
 2

-• Including travel to areas where malaria, tuberculosis, the Zika virus or other infectious diseases are common.
+• Potential exposure to contagious diseases – including travel to areas where malaria, tuberculosis, the Zika virus or other infectious diseases are common.

 Your answers and medical history will then be recorded as needed.